AviatrixSystems/Docs/HowTos/Aviatrix_VPN_Client_Release_Notes.rst

  - Windows VPN Service to run the client without Admin access
  - Graceful VPN exit on windows(8.0 and above) disconnect
  - Add platform, GUI version and peer info
- - Add resolvconf dependency for Ubuntu18
+ - Add resolvconf dependency for opensource OS.
  - Fix some connection issues on Mac